 Preheat oven to 425°F.

 Melt butter and set aside while it cools.

 In a large mixing bowl, combine dry ingredients.
 Stir well to combine and set aside.

-In a separate, small mixing bowl, beat egg, then add mashed bananas, granulated sugar and cooled melted butter.
+In a separate bowl, (small mixing bowl or medium bowl), beat egg, then add mashed banana, granulated sugar and cooled melted butter.